What Is a System Prompt?

 The symptoms are measurable if you trace them: refusal-rate jumps by prompt version, schema-validation failures after a prompt rollout, tool-call retry loops, prompt-token growth, and eval failures concentrated in one cohort.
 Unlike an OpenAI Playground experiment, a production system prompt participates in 2026 multi-step agent pipelines.
 The planner prompt, tool-selection prompt, retrieval formatter, and final-response prompt interact.
 One bad top-level instruction can propagate through the whole trajectory.

 A typical workflow starts when a support-agent team updates support_system_v18 to tighten refund-policy wording.
 The prompt is committed through fi.prompt.Prompt, then exercised against a regression dataset.
 FutureAGI records the prompt version beside trace data such as llm.token_count.prompt and agent steps such as agent.trajectory.step.
-The team compares PromptAdherence, TaskCompletion, and PromptInjection results before and after the edit.
-If PromptAdherence rises but TaskCompletion drops for refund disputes, the change does not ship.
+The team compares Faithfulness, TaskCompletion, and PromptInjection results before and after the edit.
+If Faithfulness rises but TaskCompletion drops for refund disputes, the change does not ship.

-How to Measure or Detect It
+How to measure or detect it

 Measure system prompts by comparing behavior across prompt versions, model routes, and user cohorts:

-llm.token_count.prompt, prompt version labels, andagent.trajectory.stepto find token bloat or agent-step drift. - Dashboard signals: watch eval-fail-rate-by-cohort, refusal-rate, schema-validation failures, p99 latency, and tool-call retry rate after each prompt release.
+llm.token_count.prompt, prompt version labels, andagent.trajectory.stepto find token bloat or agent-step drift. - Dashboard signals. watch eval-fail-rate-by-cohort, refusal-rate, schema-validation failures, p99 latency, and tool-call retry rate after each prompt release.

-- User-feedback proxies: thumbs-down rate, escalation rate, and manual audit disagreements often reveal prompt confusion before aggregate metrics move.
+- User-feedback proxies. thumbs-down rate, escalation rate, and manual audit disagreements often reveal prompt confusion before aggregate metrics move.

-from fi.evals import PromptAdherence
+from fi.evals import Faithfulness, TaskCompletion, PromptInjection

-Common Mistakes
+Common mistakes

 Most system-prompt failures are lifecycle errors, not clever wording problems.
 The mistakes that matter usually break measurement, rollback, or instruction hierarchy.